Skip to content

 Quick answer

-Ava provides live captions for Deaf and hard-of-hearing people.
-It's an accessibility tool that turns speech into text so people who can't hear can follow conversations.
+Ava (ava.me) is an accessibility tool that provides live captions for Deaf and hard-of-hearing people.
+It turns speech into text so users who cannot hear can follow conversations in real time.
+Used by organizations like Mayo Clinic, Disney, and Shell.

 What Ava does